cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/06_architecture.md

 ![](../../images/Architecture01.png)

 It allows you to do the following:
-- See the list of [__Lighthouses__](/architecture/#lighthouses) that exist in your Shieldoo Mesh network.
+- See the list of [__Lighthouses__](/architecture/#lighthouses) that exist in your Shieldoo Secure Network.
-- Configure the [__CIDR__](https://www.rfc-editor.org/rfc/rfc4632) of your Shieldoo Mesh network.
+- Configure the [__CIDR__](https://www.rfc-editor.org/rfc/rfc4632) of your Shieldoo Secure Network.

 {: .warning}
-> Changing the CIDR of your Shieldoo Mesh network causes all access certificates and IP addresses of nodes (servers and clients) to be regenerated.
+> Changing the CIDR of your Shieldoo Secure Network causes all access certificates and IP addresses of nodes (servers and clients) to be regenerated.
 > Avoid doing this unless you fully understand the implications.

 ### Lighthouses